JoannaTan/SoVaTSiC/README.md

 # SoVaTSiC

-A pipeline to perform quality evaluation and identify somatic variants for single cell DNA sequencing.
+A framework to perform quality evaluation and identify somatic variants for single cell DNA sequencing.

-The pipeline is written in Perl and R.
+The framework consist codes written in Perl and R.

 ## R packages and software required
 1. Mixtools (R package)